muhammadyaseen/kubeflow-on-linode/kfp-examples/04_model-train-eval-pipeline/README.md

 **In this pipeline, we:**

-1. Use data from MinIO that was saved by a previous pipeline.
+1. Use data from MinIO that was saved by a previous pipeline (`03_data-cleaning-pipeline`).
 2. Use a Docker container (see `./trainer_container`) to hold all of out training code for both the baseline and full models.
 2. Using the container, train a simple baseline model using a single feature.
 3. Using the container, train 3 additional models on all the features.
 B